bisqwit/crt-filter/README.md

 every scanline remains at perfectly even brightness, even when you exceed the maximum possible brightness of the screen colors.

+In the desaturation-aware algorithm, colors that are impossible to show on screen due to excess brightness are approximated with desaturated versions, that preserve the brightness perception at the cost of color saturation.

 (Note: “Perfectly” was a hyperbole.
 The colors are not quite the same brightness, because of differences in screen calibration and because of